 Susan Robb’s "Wild Times" Explores Wildness as a Geographic Ideal and a State of Mind

-On April 17, Susan Robb (2013 Emerging Fields) will embark on a five-month adventure from Mexico to Canada on the Pacific Crest Trail.
-This marks the culmination of her Creative Capital-supported project, Wild Times, which merges new media, social engagement and a 2,650-mile hike to explore wildness as a geographic ideal and a state of mind.
+On April 17, Susan Robb will embark on a five-month adventure from Mexico to Canada on the Pacific Crest Trail.
+This marks the culmination of her Creative Capital Project, Wild Times, which merges new media, social engagement and a 2,650-mile hike to explore wildness as a geographic ideal and a state of mind.
 I connected with Susan to learn more about this project and her preparations for the trek.

 Jenny Gill: Wild Times centers around the importance of untouched wilderness and the notion of “wildness” as an antidote to the stress and structure of modern life.
 You live in a major city (Seattle).
 Do you struggle to stay connected to the wild in your day-to-day life?